AlexandreDemarquet/PyOSPA2/README.md

 Planned improvements:

-- Adapt to work with polar coordinates and/or pure NumPy.
+- Adapt to work with polars and/or pure NumPy.
 - Support different weighting functions (currently only uniform weights are implemented).
 - Add more comprehensive tests.